datahub-project/datahub/docs/how/delete-metadata.md

 datahub delete --platform snowflake --hard
 ```

+As of datahub v0.10.2.3, hard deleting tags, glossary terms, users, and groups will also remove references to those entities across the metadata graph.

 #### Hard delete a timeseries aspect

 It's also possible to delete a range of timeseries aspect data for an entity without deleting the entire entity.